 Is the Russian manicure safe?

-Kamola agrees that in untrained hands, the technique can be dangerous.
+Malikova agrees that in untrained hands, the technique can be dangerous.
 As a result, it is definitely not one to try at home.
-"All of my technicians are trained with a minimum of five to seven years' experience," says Kamola, who hires individuals trained in Russia.
+"All of my technicians are trained with a minimum of five to seven years' experience," says Malikova, who hires individuals trained in Russia.
 "Standards are much higher there.
-If you don’t sterilise your instruments there is the possibility for infection and if someone doesn't know the strength of the drill, they can penetrate or pierce the nail bed and the skin around it."
+If you don’t sterilize your instruments there is the possibility for infection and if someone doesn't know the strength of the drill, they can penetrate or pierce the nail bed and the skin around it."

-Because of this, Kamola works with hospital-grade sterilisers and ensures every table and all the instruments are properly sterilised after each treatment.
+Because of this, Malikova works with hospital-grade sterilizers and ensures every table and all the instruments are properly sterilized after each treatment.
 Hospital-grade disinfectant should be standard with any salon offering a Russian manicure, she says.

 How much does a Russian manicure cost?

 You should expect a Russian manicure to cost slightly more than regular gels or acrylics given the special training and equipment required, plus the time it takes.
-LY Beauty charged £50 for a Russian manicure using gel polish, while Kamola charges $90 (roughly £81) for this service in her LA salon.
+LY Beauty charged £50 (about $56) for a Russian manicure using gel polish, while Malikova charges $90 for this service in her L.A. salon.
 However, as the Russian manicure lasts longer, you may find you save money with less frequent appointments.
-At Sydney salon, The Artistry, a Russian manicure costs $60.

-Although Russian manicures are growing in popularity, the method does require special training and sterilising equipment so it's not as commonly offered as traditional gels and acrylics.
-Some salons in Australia which currently offer Russian manicures include The Artistry (Sydney) and Kissel Beauty (Melbourne).
+Although Russian manicures are growing in popularity, the method does require special training and sterilizing equipment so it's not as commonly offered as traditional gels and acrylics.

 It goes without saying that this is not a manicure where you should opt for cheap and cheerful.
-Always go to a reputable salon or a qualified practitioner and ask if they are specially trained in this technique, how long they have been practising for and to prove that they are using sterilised equipment.
+Always go to a reputable salon or a qualified practitioner and ask if they are specially trained in this technique, how long they have been practicing for, and to prove that they are using sterilized equipment.
 If you don't feel comfortable?
 Simply walk away.